ksfraser/phpabc_cant/requirements/tokenization-and-conversion.md

 - Decorator classes must exist for all valid ABC decorators.
 - The parser must throw a custom error for invalid note lengths (three or more slashes).
 - The parser must log a warning if multiple invalid note lengths are found in a bar.
+- The token dictionary must include BMW tokens for all basic notes and gracenotes, and populate them during prepopulation and conversion.

 ## Non-Functional Requirements
 - All classes must be PSR-4 compliant.